MatAtBread/nodent/README.md

 Changelog
 =========

+05Jan15: Fix error when http is used with autoProtocol option and a string URL, as opposed to a Node URL object.

 17Jun14: Announcing ApiPublisher - Nodent for Networks.
 Call your Nodent async-functions from anywhere! [https://www.npmjs.org/package/apipublisher]

 02Jun14: Previous release (in Github, not npmjs) was broken in covers/http.
 Now fixed.